 penalty is imposed.
 It would be wise to allow a little "wiggle room".

 Rules 8.2.3, 8.2.4, and 8.2.5: Bolt, Nut, and Hole

 Bolts and Loose Nuts must not be modified in any way (they may be painted) from their purchased condition.
 Bolts may not be ground to a point on their ends.
 Nuts may be welded to members.
 Holes must meet certain requirements specified in the rules.

 A tool must not weigh more than 15 pounds.

 Read this section carefully!
 There are a number

 of specific requirements about where particular types of items can be

 Watch for how competitors layout their items in the

-maintained in 2013.
+ground.
 In the provided

 image, some of the nuts and bolts are not in contact with the ground and